co-dan/interactive-diagrams/README.md

 interactive-diagrams
 ====================
-GSoC project:
-interactive-diagrams and a paste site with the ability for dynamic rendering of diagrams
+Interactive diagrams and a paste site with the ability for dynamic rendering of diagrams

 ## Current status

 Live at: <http://paste.hskll.org>.

-Running version: d06d116fe03dff10897ae89e025e71e1951c0fb9 from the 7th of August

 ## Links